Welcome to Bloomsbury, NJ

 Mayor - Martha Tersigni*: firstname.lastname@example.org

 See the Contact Information page for more contact information.

-are able to find important contact information, forms, events listings, links
+Our website provides you with important contact information, forms, event listings, links

 and other information you can use in daily life.
 The site will be growing, so

 be sure to check back often and sign up for email alerts from the Borough.

 is located on the south side of the Musconetcong River in the northwest corner